Skip to main content

 The following fields are defined as:

-Once the fields are filled out, the new entry to the config.yaml file will look like this:
+Once you have filled out these fields, the new entry in the config.yaml file will look like this:

 - tag: v0.10.4